-What is the Ohio Supercomputer Center Summer Institute?
+What is the Summer Institute?

-SI is a two-week residential program that gives gifted Ohio high school students entering their sophomore, junior or senior year project-based, hands-on learning.
-Working in small peer teams, the students use supercomputers for practical applications such as solving complex science and engineering problems, conducting network forensics to catch hackers, studying the spread of the bird flu and designing computer games.
+SI is the Ohio Supercomputer Center's two-week residential program where gifted high school students learn through project-based, hands-on experiences.
+Working in small teams, students use OSC's supercomputers to solve complex science and engineering problems, catch hackers using network forensics, study the spread of the bird flu, design computer games and more.

 Who is eligible to apply?

 Ohio residents currently in their freshman, sophomore or junior years of high school.